Professor Brent Gillespie

 Current Graduate Students

-Emma Treadway received her B.S. in Engineering Science from Trinity University (San Antonio, TX) in 2011.
-She is currently a Ph.D. candidate in the Department of Mechanical Engineering at the University of Michigan.
-Her research interests include robotics, mechatronics, and controls, specifically as they apply to prosthetics and rehabilitation.
+Emma Treadway received her B.S. in Engineering Science from Trinity University (San Antonio, TX) in 2011 and her M.S. in Mechanical Engineering from the University of Michigan in 2017.
+She is currently a Ph.D. candidate in the Department of Mechanical Engineering.
+Her research interests include haptic rendering and robotic rehabilitation and prosthetics.

 John Busch Jr received his B.S. in Computer Engineering from Purdue University (West Lafayette, IN) in 2016.
 He is currently a Ph.D. student in the Robotics Institute at the University of Michigan, Ann Arbor.
 His interests include rehabilitation robotics, embedded systems, and neural interfacing for haptic perception with applications in robotic prosthetics.